-This article contains affiliate links.
-This article was first published in October 2015 and has been updated several times, last one in March 2018.
+This article was first published in October 2015 and has been updated several times, last time in June 2020.

 Let’s look at the closest Malaysian and Indonesian islands as well as luxury resorts near Singapore.

 Islands near Singapore

 The closest islands to Singapore are the Southern islands.
 These islands are still part of Singapore territory so there is no passport control, you just jump on the ferry and get there within 20min.
 There are some basic accommodation options on those islands but there is not that much to do so they tend to be day trips rather than a fancy weekend resort getaway from Singapore.
 They also have some of the beaches of Singapore without leaving the country.

 After the Southern Islands, the closest group of islands to Singapore are in Batam.
 The nearest point in Batam is Nongsapura, a mere 30min ferry ride away.